Documentation Requirements

 2) Students with a Learning Disability:

 SAS requires a copy of your latest psycho-educational assessment report, completed by a Registered Psychologist within the last 5 years.
-Also accepted is a letter from the Psychologist that outlines the functional limitations and recommended accommodations.
+Also accepted is a detailed letter from the Psychologist that outlines the functional impacts and recommended accommodations.

 An assessment report that was authored more than 5 years ago is acceptable, if the student was at least 18 years old when the assessment was completed.